Hidden, Underarm Breast Augmentation Scar

 Our Endoscopic Breast Augmentation Technique

 Dr. Connall's technique (the endoscopic technique) is the most modern approach and uses an endoscope, a camera, TV monitor and fine surgical dissecting instruments.
-Endoscopic surgery is common throughout many surgical specialties.

-A common example is arthroscopic surgery in which orthopedic surgeons use endoscopic surgery to operate on joints, such as the knee joint.
 With endoscopic technique, Dr. Connall can see the entire surgical dissection and perform the surgery with fine cutting instruments.
 This brings complete precision and control to this surgery, with greater visualization and precision than are achieved with the traditional blind and blunt approaches to axillary breast augmentation.

 With axillary endoscopic breast augmentation the anatomical landmarks are clearly seen, the space (or "pocket") for the implant is opened up precisely and there is minimal bleeding.